 If you would like to find out more about recycling water filters then Brita have a very interesting website on recycling, click here to visit.

-Please recycle yellow pages in your basket or blue bag.
+Please recycle yellow pages by putting in your recycling basket, box or blue bag

 See also Plastic